 Everything about London—food, music, art, and culture—is special.
 No wonder we love it so much.
 It’s hard to pick and choose, but here it is…

 Top 5 Reasons We Love London

 It would be blasphemous to talk of London without mentioning the extensive variety of English food on offer.

 High tea is the first culinary ritual that needs to be sampled in London.
 Splurge at Claridges or Selfridges or opt for high tea on a budget at Le Chandelier or Bea’s of Bloomsbury.
 Expect dainty finger sandwiches, tiny Victorian sponge cakes, English scones, clotted cream and decadent jams.

 Then there are English staples at a neighbourhood pub; roast breakfasts, bangers and mash (sausages and mashed potatoes), fish and chunky chips, and bread and butter pudding.
 But it is the curries at Brick Lane that steal the show.
+Join us on one of our food tours and taste it for yourself!
 Even Gordon Ramsay is willing to admit they are better than the food served at most Michelin Star restaurants.
 Don’t believe us?
 Check this out

 The mere mention of London conjures images of old buildings and intricate cathedrals.
 There are fewer cities as rooted in world history as London.

 One of our favourite things to do in London is to step outside the Westminster metro station and gaze at the magnificent Big Ben.
 Next, tiptoe to the neighbouring Westminster Abbey and intricately designed Houses of Parliament.
 The area exudes an aura that is rare in the 21st century.